impressivewebs/HTML5-Reverse-Ordered-Lists/README.md

 It also takes into consideration the optional 'start' attribute.
 Fortunately, 'start' has full support in every browser, so no need for a polyfill for that if you're not using 'reversed'.

 The script basically uses the cross-browser 'value' attribute on list items that was deprecated in HTML4 but now valid in HTML5.

+Special thanks to Remy Sharp for removing the polyfill's dependency on jQuery.
+If you want an earlier version that uses jQuery, you can grab the code from <a href="http://jsfiddle.net/ImpressiveWebs/h4JcL/">this jsfiddle</a>.